Burqa by country: Norway

 In 2018 the Norwegian parliament voted to ban the burqa in schools and universities.

 Portugal

-On October 17th, 2025, the Portuguese parliament voted to ban the burqa and niqab in all public places.
+On 17 October 2025 the parliament of Portugal approved a ban on face veils for "gender or religious" reasons and making it punishable by up to €2000.

+The bill, promoted by the right wing Chega party and backed by the governing centre-right Social Democratic Party, was enacted into law by president António José Seguro on 19 August 2026.
+Violators face a fine of €150 to €3000.

 Russia

-In July 2024, the niqab and other full face veils were temporarily banned in the Muslim-majority republic of Dagestan by the Muftiate, an Islamic authority.
+In July 2024, the niqab and other full-face veils were temporarily banned in the Muslim-majority republic of Dagestan by the Muftiate, an Islamic authority.
 The ban followed the 2024 Dagestan attacks, where reports said one attacker planned to use the niqab as a disguise to escape.

+Spain

+In February 2026, the conservative Vox party, with the support of the People's Party, pushed through parliament a bill to criminalize full-face veils.
+The left-wing coalition opposed it, considering it to have racist undertones.
+They PSOE subsequently planned to push through their own banning measures.

+Seville and Cantabria joined the prohibition since march 2026.

 Sweden

 In December 2019, the municipality of Skurup banned Islamic veils in educational institutions.
 Earlier, in May 2019, the municipality of Staffanstorp approved a similar ban.
 On 17 November 2020, the Administrative Courts in Malmö and Lund determined that both municipalities' decisions to prohibit headscarves, niqabs, and burqas in preschools and primary schools violated the constitutional right to freedom of religion and the European Convention on Human Rights.
 Both municipalities appealed, but on 23 June 2021, the Administrative Court of Appeal in Gothenburg upheld the initial rulings on the same grounds.
 On 8 December 2022, the Supreme Administrative Court overturned both bans, with Justice Ulrik von Essen stating that "in order for the restriction to be permissible, it must be supported by law" and that "legal support is lacking in national law and therefore the municipalities' decisions should be overturned".

 On 12 October 2025, Christian Democrats (KD) leader and Deputy Prime Minister Ebba Busch proposed a nationwide ban on burqas and niqabs in public places such as streets, squares, shopping centres, and healthcare facilities.
 Education and Integration Minister and Leader of the Liberals Simona Mohamsson expressed support for stronger measures against religious oppression, including forced veiling, but did not explicitly endorse Busch’s proposal, and neither did any other party in the Tidö Government.